 We have fully transitioned to remote working for all our teams, in line with our business continuity plans.
 The teams are working hard to keep the Royal Society of Chemistry operating and supporting our global chemical sciences community during this uncertain time.

-We have taken the decision to keep our Burlington House venue in London closed to the public for the foreseeable future and, as things stand, external events there planned into 2021 will remain under review.
+We also took the decision to keep our Burlington House venue in London closed to the public for the foreseeable future and, as things stand, external events there planned later this year will remain under review.

 We will continue to review our plans in line with the latest advice regarding COVID-19 and will update you accordingly should our plans change.